 --watchdog_level) for maximum sustained CPU utilization is overridden.
 Use this if you would like to allow the

-osqueryd process to use more than 30% of a thread for more than 9 seconds of wall time.
-The length of sustained utilization is not independently configurable.
+osqueryd process to use more than 10% of a thread for more than

 This value is a maximum number of CPU cycles counted as the